AbrarHossainHimself/AbrarHossainHimself.github.io/README.md

 ### ⚡ Fun Fact:
 When I’m not optimizing HPC systems, I’m busy curating my playlists on Spotify or planning my next movie binge on Letterboxd.
+Here's the updated version with your Twitter link included: